Nwanda/SCMS/README.md

 # SCMS
-This is a school content management system in php
+This is a school content management system in php. first project